 DRAMA SHAPE

-group of people facing a crucial pivotal moment in their life.
+Is characterised by …A group of people facing a crucial pivotal moment in their life.
 Change needs to happen, could happen, might happen.

 Multiple protagonists (which spreads the goal across the range).
 Varied goals, several different people will have varying goals eg Little Miss Sunshine.